List of Digital Accessible Information System software

 Digital Accessible Information System (DAISY) books can be heard on standalone DAISY players, computers using DAISY playback software, mobile phones, and MP3 players (with limited navigation).
 DAISY books can be distributed on a CD/DVD, memory card or through the Internet.

 A computerized text DAISY book can be read using refreshable Braille display or screen-reading software, printed as Braille book on paper, converted to a talking book using synthesised voice or a human narration, and also printed on paper as large print book.
 In addition, it can be read as large print text on computer screen.

 Software players

-Software-based players include, in alphabetical order:
+Currently available software-based players include, in alphabetical order: